Judahh/Judahh/README.md

       </tr>
     </tbody>
   </table>
-  You can check a repo that shows how all those packages work together on backend: <a
+  If you want a Quick Start for BackAPI just: $npx tmplr judahh/templateAPI You can check a repo that shows how all those packages work together on backend: <a
     href="https://github.com/Judahh/VUTT">VUTT</a><br />